Supply Chain Management

 Percentage of suppliers with corrective action plans that have improved their ESG performance within 12 months of the plan's launch: | 100% |

-The Kyocera Group regularly holds supplier seminars and social gatherings with business associates to help them better understand the management and business policies of the Kyocera Group and to build further partnerships.
-The FY2023 event was held in February with an attendance of 232 people from 202 companies.
+The Kyocera Group regularly holds supplier seminars with business associates to help them better understand the management and business policies of the Kyocera Group and to build further partnerships.
+The FY2025 event was held in February with 250 people from 215 companies in attendance.
 We also recognized business partners who have exhibited particular excellence in quality, price, and delivery times in transactions during the year.

 Supply Chain BCP Survey